microsoft/Inventory-Visibility-Add-in-Examples/references/Dynamics365SCMextensions/Readme.md

 ## Extending custom quantity fields

-To add custom quantity field (i.e., a `physical measure` in Inventory Visibility Add-in), similar customization can be applied.
+To add custom quantity field (i.e., a `physical measure` in Inventory Visibility Add-in), similar customization can be applied to `InventOnHandChangeEventModifiers`.
 In the example below we add a measure called "extendedMeasure1"

 ```
-[ExtensionOf(classStr(InventOnHandChangeEventDimensionSet))]
+[ExtensionOf(classStr(InventOnHandChangeEventModifiers))]
-final class InventOnHandChangeEventDimensionSet_IVExt_Extension
+final class InventOnHandChangeEventModifiers_IVExt_Extension
 {
     private real extendedMeasure1;